Home

 • Customer satisfaction survey tools

-For larger teams, there are SLA functions and AI support, such as the customer agent, who automatically answers or pre-sorts service requests.
+For larger teams, there are SLA functions and AI support, such as the Customer Agent, which automatically answers or pre-sorts service requests.

 Content Hub in HubSpot (formerly CMS Hub)

 The Content Hub in HubSpot serves as a website and content management system.
-You can with it WSites, blogs, and landing pages create, personalize, and optimize.
+You can use it to create, personalise and optimise websites, blogs and landing pages.

-The SEO tools help you improve your Visibility in search engines to improve.
-With AI features, you can create texts or adapt and optimize existing content.
+The SEO tools help you improve your visibility in search engines.
+With AI features, you can generate text or adapt and optimise existing content.
 Multi-language and multi-site setups are also possible.

 Data Hub in HubSpot (successor to Operations Hub)

 The Data Hub is about data quality and integration.
-Contacts and company data from various systems can be synchronized, cleaned and enriched.
+Contact and company data from different systems can be synchronised, cleaned and enriched.

-Typical functions include deduplicating, transforming data, or importing events from external sources.
-This makes CRM a database for all teams.
+Typical functions include deduplication, transforming data, or importing events from external sources.
+This turns the CRM into a data foundation for all teams.

 Commerce Hub in HubSpot

-The Commerce Hub covers financial and transaction processes.
-Here you can create offers, issue invoices, manage subscriptions and process payments.
+The Commerce Hub covers the financial and transaction processes.
+Here you can create quotes, issue invoices, manage subscriptions and process payments.

-Particularly interesting for B2B: CPQ functions (Configure, Price, Quote) and electronic signatures so that offers can be accepted directly online.
+Particularly interesting for B2B: CPQ functions (Configure, Price, Quote) and electronic signatures, so that quotes can be accepted directly online.

 What are the limits of HubSpot?

 The limits of using HubSpot are primarily financial.
-It's cheap to get started at first, but the monthly costs increase as soon as your requirements also increase.
+Getting started is affordable at first, but monthly costs rise as your requirements grow.

-• Costs of growth: HubSpot works cheaply at the beginning, especially with Free or Starter (starting at around CHF 9 per month and license).
-However, as soon as you need more contacts in marketing or additional seats in sales and service, costs rise.
-Even the Mandatory onboarding fees You should keep an eye on the Pro and Enterprise packages.
+• Costs as you grow: HubSpot feels affordable at the start, especially with Free or Starter (from around CHF 9 per month per license).
+But as soon as you need more contacts in marketing or additional Seats in Sales and Service, costs increase.
+Also keep an eye on the mandatory onboarding fees for the Pro and Enterprise packages.

-• Licensing model with seats and contacts: Billing is based on the number of user licenses (seats) and also on marketing contacts in the Marketing Hub.
-As your team grows or you import a lot of leads, you sometimes need to upgrade pretty quickly.
+• Licensing model with Seats and contacts: Billing is based on the number of user licenses (Seats) and, on top of that, on marketing contacts in the Marketing Hub.
+As your team grows or you import a lot of leads, you may need to upgrade quickly.

-Add-ons and limits: Certain features, such as transactional emails, dedicated IPs or higher workflows, are only available at an additional cost.
-You should therefore check whether the standard limits are sufficient for your requirements.
+• Add-ons and limits: Certain features such as transactional emails, dedicated IPs or higher workflow limits are only available at an additional cost.
+You should therefore check whether the standard limits are sufficient for your needs.

-We are official HubSpot Solution Provider and help you choose your packages, licenses, and hubs.
-This ensures that you only pay for what actually helps your team move forward.
+Tip: We are an official HubSpot Solution Provider and help you choose your packages, licenses and Hubs.
+This ensures that you only pay for what actually moves your team forward.

-HubSpot's costs depend on two factors: licenses (=seats) and marketing contacts.
+The costs of HubSpot depend on two factors: licenses (= Seats) and marketing contacts.

 • Licenses/Seats: For every user who actively works in the system, you need a license.
-Depending on the hub, these are core seats (marketing, content, data) or special seats for sales, service and commerce.
+Depending on the Hub, these are Core Seats (Marketing, Content, Data) or specific Seats for Sales, Service and Commerce.

-• Marketing contacts: In Marketing Hub, you also pay according to contact levels.
-The higher your contact volume, the higher the monthly costs.
+• Marketing contacts: In the Marketing Hub you additionally pay by contact tier.
+The higher your contact volume, the higher the monthly cost.

 HubSpot pricing examples

-HubSpot offers its prices in US dollars and in Europe in euros.
-Here you can find the conversion to Swiss francs.
+HubSpot lists its prices in US dollars and in Europe in euros.
+Here you'll find the conversion to Swiss francs.

 • HubSpot Free: free, with basic features and HubSpot branding.

-• HubSpot Starter: Starting at around CHF 7 per seat and month.
-Marketing Hub Starter contains 1,000 marketing contacts.
+• HubSpot Starter: from around CHF 7 per Seat per month.
+Marketing Hub Starter includes 1,000 marketing contacts.

-• Sales hub: CHF 72 per seat and month (Professional).
-With 5 seats, CHF 120 per seat and month (Enterprise).
+• Sales Hub: CHF 72 per Seat per month (Professional).
+With 5 Seats, CHF 120 per Seat per month (Enterprise).

-In addition, there are the selected add-ons, such as a dedicated IP for emails, additional workflows or more reporting capacity.
-You should also pay attention to the fees in the Commerce Hub when processing payments (starting at CHF 80 per month and seat).
+On top of that come the add-ons you choose, such as a dedicated IP for emails, additional workflows or more reporting capacity.
+Also factor in the Commerce Hub fees if you process payments (from CHF 80 per month per Seat).

-What is important is: The entry costs often seem manageable, but the total amount always depends on how many seats you need and how many contacts you manage in marketing.
+What's important: the entry costs often look manageable, but the total always depends on how many Seats you need and how many contacts you manage in marketing.

 Is HubSpot right for me?

-HubSpot is built in such a way that you can start small and grow later.
-The best way to get started is to be guided by a HubSpot partner.
-In this way, you empower your team to get results much faster.
+HubSpot is built so that you can start small and grow later.
+Getting started works best when you let a HubSpot partner guide you.
+That way you enable your team to deliver results much faster.

-• If you run a small business: With the free or starter version, you can run your first campaigns, maintain contacts and run your website in the Content Hub.
-At the beginning, this is enough to set up the basics of marketing and CRM more professionally.
+• If you run a small business: with the Free or Starter version you can run your first campaigns, maintain contacts and run your website in the Content Hub.
+That's enough to professionalise the basics of marketing and CRM at the start.

-• If you have a growing team: The professional packages make sense as soon as you need automation, several colleagues are working together in sales, or want to scale your marketing.
-This shows the strengths of workflows, reporting and AI features.
+• If you have a growing team: the Professional packages make sense as soon as you need automations, have several colleagues collaborating in sales, or want to scale your marketing.
+This is where the strengths of workflows, reporting and AI features come through.

-If you're running a larger company: The enterprise plans give you governance features, higher limits, and more control.
-The extended options for rights, workflows and integrations are particularly important for larger marketing or service teams.
+• If you run a larger company: the Enterprise packages give you governance features, higher limits and more control.
+The extended options for permissions, workflows and integrations matter particularly for larger marketing or service teams.

-A machine manufacturer with 120 employees wants to integrate marketing and sales more closely and use HubSpot.
+A machine manufacturer with 120 employees wants to connect marketing and sales more closely and use HubSpot.

-- There are 4 colleagues working in Marketing Hub Professional: three seats are included in the package, an additional core seat costs CHF 36 per month.
+- Four colleagues work in Marketing Hub Professional: three Seats are included in the package, an additional Core Seat costs CHF 36 per month.
 Together, approx. CHF 676 per month.

-- There are 8 salespeople in the Sales Hub Professional, each with their own seat at CHF 72 per month.
-Together approx. CHF 576 per month
+- Eight salespeople sit in Sales Hub Professional, each with their own Seat at CHF 72 per month.
+Together, approx. CHF 576 per month.

-- The managing director uses a free view-only seat to view sales and pipeline.
+- The managing director uses a free view-only Seat to see revenue and pipeline.

-Make it easy to get started with HubSpot with a HubSpot partner
+Making it easier to get started with HubSpot with a HubSpot partner

-HubSpot brings that Customer relationship management as well as the entire Customer Lifetime Cycle together in one software.
-You work with a common database and can add hubs as needed.
-For SMEs, this means: a system that grows with you, from the first lead to customer loyalty.
+HubSpot brings Customer Relationship Management and the entire Customer Lifetime Cycle together in one piece of software.
+You work with a shared database and can add Hubs as needed.
+For SMEs this means: a system that grows with you, from the first lead to lasting customer loyalty.

-Onboarding is mandatory for Professional and Enterprise packages.
-You can do this directly at HubSpot or Complete through a certified partner.
-The advantage with the partner:
+Onboarding is mandatory for the Professional and Enterprise packages.
+You can do this directly with HubSpot or through a certified partner.
+The advantage of using a partner:

 • The setup is tailored to your existing processes.

-• You only book what gives your team an advantage.
+• You only book what actually gives your team an advantage.

-• The integrations and migrations are implemented with experience.
+• Integrations and migrations are carried out with experience.

-• You will receive initial training and then support for your team.
+• You receive a kick-off training and then ongoing support for your team.

-Axisbits is more official HubSpot Solution Provider.
-We'll build your entire HubSpot setup, including CRM, CMS, and Marketing Hub, as well as websites, landing pages, and A/B testing.
+Axisbits is an official HubSpot Solution Provider.
+We build your entire HubSpot setup, including CRM, CMS and Marketing Hub as well as websites, landing pages and A/B testing.

 We at Axisbits have been working with HubSpot ourselves for years and are now an official HubSpot partner for Switzerland.
-Want your team to be able to get started quickly with HubSpot?
+Want your team to get started with HubSpot quickly?
 Then get in touch with us!

 {{fs-btn-cta}}